MissDinosaur/restaurant_data_pipeline/README.md

 - `raw_stores`: the stores where orders are placed
 - `raw_supplies`: the supplies that are used to make products

-Becaue jaffle dataset consists of six clean, flat CSV tables which are structured and well-defined, therefore ETL techinque is selected here.
+Because jaffle dataset consists of six clean, flat CSV tables which are structured and well-defined, therefore ETL techinque is selected here.

-Unlike the JSONL from support_tickets, these CSVs don’t need heavy schema inference or nested parsing.
+Unlike the JSONL data source, these CSVs don’t need heavy schema inference or nested parsing.

 So, transformations (like joins, type casting, enrichment) are cheap and predictable — perfect for an ETL-style pipeline:
 - Extract: Read CSVs